As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Best Carrier Oils for Essential Oils

-Fractionated Coconut Oil
+1. Fractionated Coconut Oil

-Organic fractionated coconut oil is the best carrier oil to use when creating skincare creams and lotions, rollerball blends, hair care products, and bath products using essential oil.
-This is because it is thinner than most other carrier oils and gets absorbed more readily into the skin.
+Secondly, fractionated coconut oil gets absorbed more readily into the skin.
 When applied topically, it forms a nourishing, protective barrier on the skin without feeling greasy or clogging the pores.

 This is a must-have carrier oil if you like making your own personal care products using essential oils.
 It helps cleanse and nourish the skin, soothe sunburn, and strengthen hair and nails.